 Chasm Lake is a 7.9 mile moderately trafficked out and back trail located near Estes Park, Colorado that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, birding, horses, and snowshoeing and is accessible from June until October.
+The trail is primarily used for hiking, birding, horses, and snowshoeing and is best used from June until October.
 Horses are also able to use this trail.

 Take Hyw.
 7 out of Lyons to Longs Peak trailhead.